MinjieTang/MinjieTang.github.io/_pages/about.md

 # 💬 Academic Service

-I am currently actively serving as a regular reviewer for various top-tier journals and conferences  in communications, control, and IoT.
+I am currently serving as a regular reviewer for various top-tier journals and conferences  in communications, control, and IoT.
 Some are listed below:

 - IEEE Journal on Selected Areas in Communications